 If I were ever in a situation where I was being forced to say, “orecchiette,” I’d do one of those mouth-cover moves, turn my head to the side, start with an “or,” fade to a “shh,” then stop speaking altogether to make it appear as though I had said the full word while I just so happened to be distracted by a vision of beauty from across the room whilst simultaneously relieving a mouth itch.

 I don’t even want to talk about it.

-Which is too bad, because, have you had orecchiette?
+But you guys, have you had orecchiette?
 It’s basically my favorite of the pasta shapes.
 Curvy, voluptuous, stupendous at soaking up//holding in sauce, button-like and adorable, yet boob-like and sexy.
 It’s just the greatest most unpronounceable thing that ever did exist.

 Thought I’d toss that in before we became any more involved.

 This super easy 30-minute chicken and zucchini orecchiette pasta dish.
 Wow with a capital YUM.
 It’s easy.
 It’s buttery.
 It’s summery.
 It’s sexy.
 It’s a date night you want to be a part of.

 Plus, it takes no time at all to prepare.